kimjunte/kimjunte/README.md

 ## Hi there 👋

-If your from my youtube, my automations scripts that are most commonly used are under my pinned section.
+If your from my youtube channel, my automations scripts that are most commonly used are under my pinned section.

 Enjoy <3